Slow-Cooked Lamb Shanks

 5. Taste and check the seasoning of the reduced stock to see if you need to add any more salt and/or pepper.
 If you are serving the lamb shanks whole with the cooked vegetables, pour some of the reduced stock over each portion.

-6. To make a shepherd’s pie, once the slow-cooked lamb shanks have cooled down enough to handle, remove all the meat from the bones and shred it with your hands.
+6. To make a shepherd’s pie, once the slow-cooked lamb shanks have cooled down enough to handle, remove all the meat from the bones and shred it with a knife and fork.
 Roughly mash all the vegetables from the casserole dish.
 Place the meat and mashed vegetables in a lightly greased oven-proof dish.
-Add as much of the stock as you like – if your mash that will go on top is very soft you don’t want the meat and vegetables to be too wet.
-Any left-over stock is great to freeze and will make a mean gravy for another meal.
+Add as much of the stock as you like – if your mash that will go on top is very soft, you don’t want the meat and vegetables to be too wet.
+Any left-over stock is great to freeze and will make a fabulous gravy for another meal.

 7. Once you have added your mash on top, place the dish in the oven, 220C/fan 200C/425F/gas mark 7, and cook until the shepherd’s pie is bubbling hot and the mash on top is nicely browned.